ghc/ghc/docs/users_guide/using-warnings.rst

        single: warnings
        single: pragmas

-    Emits a warning if GHC cannot specialise a function that is imported and overloaded, usually because the function needs an ``INLINEABLE`` pragma..
-The "all" form reports all such situations.
-The "non-all" form only reports when the situation arises during specialisation of an imported function; presumably teh latter was marked ``INLINEABLE`` so that it would specialise but if it, in turn, calls other functions that are not specialised you won't get the performance boost you expect.
+    Emits a warning if GHC cannot specialise an overloaded function, usually because the function needs an ``INLINEABLE`` pragma.
+The "all" form reports all such situations whereas the "non-all" form only reports when the situation arises during specialisation of an imported function.

-    ``-fwarn-missed-specialisations`` is on by default;
+    The "non-all" form is intended to catch cases where an imported function that is marked as ``INLINEABLE`` (presumably to enable specialisation) cannot be specialised as it calls other functions that are themselves not specialised.

-    ``-fwarn-all-missed-specialisations`` is implied by ``-Wall``.
+    These options are both off by default.

 ``-fwarn-warnings-deprecations``
     .. index::